DanParkinson/project-5-to-do/AGILE.md

 ## Sprint 2

-    Next we need to create the database models for the site to use.
+    Next we need to create the django project, install cloudinary and pillow, the append the allowed hosts so the server runs.
+Once this is complete the profiles model can be built.

     [x] Install Django.
     [x] Create Django project.
-    [x] Install Cloudinary
+    [x] Install Cloudinary.
-    [x] Install Pillow
+    [x] Install Pillow.
+    [x] Runserver and append allowed hosts.
+    [ ] Create Profiles app.
     [ ] Create Profiles model.
     [ ] Create Task Resource.
     [ ] Create Catergories Resource.